Spurius92/edu/README.md

 2. Human Protein Atlas.. same.

+3. Google analytics customer revenue prediction finish in 16 days

-3. Finally finish mathematical education.
+4. Finally finish mathematical education.

-4. Do i need to keep up with the university?
+5. Do i need to keep up with the university?
 I feel it is useless.

-5. Get the money somewhere to buy a new laptop til the end of the year.
+6. Get the money somewhere to buy a new laptop til the end of the year.